Large Noise in Variational Regularization: General Estimates

 for any $\gamma \in (0,1)$ and $w \in Y$.
 Above $\eta=K^*n$. \end{prop}

 \begin{proof} Consider the sublevel set $M = \{u\in X~|~J^\delta_\alpha(u) \leq J^\delta_\alpha(u^\dagger)\}$.
 Clearly, $M$ is non-empty since $u^\dagger \in M$.
 Further, any $u\in M$ satisfies

 where $0 < \gamma < 1$ and $w \in Y$ is arbitrary.
+The last inequality follows from using generalized Young's inequality.
 For the definition of the convex conjugate $R^\star$ see Appendix \ref{sec:convexconjugates}.
 Due to assumptions (R2), (R3) and $Y$ being dense in $Z^*$ we can now choose $w \in Y$ such that for a constant $C > 0$

 and hence we obtain

 which implies $M$ is compact due to assumption (R2).

 Now the existence follows by standard arguments.
 Without loss of generality we can assume that $\{u_j\}_{j=1}^\infty \subset M$ is a minimizing sequence of $J^\delta_\alpha$.
 Since $M$ is compact, there exists a converging subsequence $u_{j_k} \to \tilde u \in X$.
 Finally, the lower semicontinuity of $J^\delta_\alpha$ yields that $\tilde u$ is a minimizer.
 Note that with existence of a minimizer $\tilde u$ we directly obtain the a-priori estimate \eqref{aprioriest}. \end{proof}